nualagr/dargan-health-foods/TESTING.md

 it was necessary to capture the referring page url from the HttpRequest.META, which is a dictionary containing all the HTTP headers including the `HTTP_REFERER`.
-As this value changes to the current url upon the submission of the form it was necessary to assign the referring url, with the GET request, to a hidden input on the EditReview form.
+As this value changes to the current url upon the submission of the form it was necessary to assign the referring url, with the GET request, to a hidden input on the 'Edit Review' form.

 ```
 <input type="hidden" value="{{ request.META.HTTP_REFERER }}" name="previous_page_url">